wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * CBC (Cipher Block Chaining) can have pipeline stalls
    * CFB (Cipher FeedBack)
    * GCM (Galois field/Counter Mode) parallel 128 bits https://www.wikiwand.com/en/Galois/Counter_Mode
    <br /><br />

+<strong>Stream</strong> ciphers are generally cheaper to implement than block ciphers.
+   * RC4 is a symmetric stream cipher, so does not have a block size.
+   <br /><br />

 <a target="_blank" href="https://www.youtube.com/watch?v=VPvZbMXfv_0">VIDEO</a>: Hybrid cryptography combines the convenience of a public-key cryptosystem with the efficiency of a symmetric-key cryptosystem.